Awards & grants

 The prize is awarded by Bayernwerk and, since 2005, in collaboration with the Bavarian State Ministry for Science and Art.
 Bayernwerk has been committed to cultural and scientific engagement since 1959 and recognises this with the Kulturpreis Bayern.

 All prize winners receive a bronze statue which was designed by the Schwandorf-based sculptor Peter Mayer.
 The winners also receive a cash prize which, in the field of art, is 5,000 euros each.
 In the field of science, this is 2,000 euros each.
 While an expert jury selects the five art prize winners, the Bavarian State higher education institutions nominate their best graduates and doctoral candidates.
-The Bavarian State Ministry for Science and Art also honours one artist with a special prize.
+The Bavarian State Ministry for Science and Art also honours one artist with a special award.

 We would like to congratulate Marcel Krenz on this outstanding award!